ToyotaResearchInstitute/att-aware/README.md

 video_id | query_frame | subject | cognitive_modifier | query_x | query_y | anno_is_aware | anno_is_object | anno_expected_awareness | anno_surprise_factor
 ```
 Any field which starts with `anno` is the annotation.
 For more details refer to supplementary material of the paper.
-Datasets are assumed to be downloaded in `/data/datasets/CHM_ATT_AWARENESS_LABELS.csv` (can be a symbolic link).
+Datasets are assumed to be downloaded in `/data/datasets/MAAD_ATT_AWARENESS_LABELS.csv` (can be a symbolic link).

 ### Optic Flow
-CHM uses optic flow of the videos as a side-channel information to perform temporal regularizations.
+MAAD uses optic flow of the videos as a side-channel information to perform temporal regularizations.
 For the purposes of our model, we utilized [[RAFT: Recurrent All Pairs Field Transforms for Optical Flow](https://arxiv.org/pdf/2003.12039.pdf)] to generate optic flow.
 For each video in the dataset, the optic flow model has to be run all frame pairs N frames apart.
 The current code assumes that the optic flow generated is at half-resolution with a padding of 2 pixels (on each side) along the y direction.
 These parameters denoted as `OPTIC_FLOW_SCALE_FACTOR, OPTIC_FLOW_H_PAD, OPTIC_FLOW_W_PAD` can be altered in the `att-aware/src/chm/utils/chm_consts.py` file to suit your needs.

 Optic flow is assumed to be cached as `~/chm_cache/optic_flow/VIDEO_ID/frame_N.npy`

 ### Segmentation Masks
-CHM uses segmentation masks for the videos in order to perform diffusivity-based spatial regularization.
+MAAD uses segmentation masks for the videos in order to perform diffusivity-based spatial regularization.
 For the purposes of our model, we used MaskRCNN to generate the segmentation masks for each frame for each video.

 Segmentation masks are assumed to be cached as `~/chm_cache/segmentations_from_video/VIDEO_ID/segmentations_frames/frame_N.png`

 During training, lower resolution mask images will be generated by resizing the full sized masks and will be cached back into the same location as `frame_N_ar_{aspect_ratio_reduction_factor}.png`.

 ## Training
-CHM model training can be done using the `train.py` script.
+MAAD model training can be done using the `train.py` script.
 Run the following command to train a model using all 8 videos (split into a train and test sets) using the parameter settings used in the ICCV paper.
 ` python train.py --train_sequence_ids 6 7 10 11 26 35 53 60 --use_std_train_test_split --add_optic_flow --use_s3d --enable_amp`
 Default resolution used is `240 x 135`.